 The standard GPS bike watch will monitor your heart rate.
-Many of them also provide more detailed information about your fitness capacity.
+Many of them also provide more detailed information about your fitness capacity, like crossfit watches.

 But since a wrist-based heart rate monitor is not as accurate as a chest strap monitor, the best watch for cycling for you may be one that is compatible with a chest strap monitor.